Woody4618/SolPlay_Unity_SDK/README.md

 https://github.com/3DI70R/Unity-GifDecoder

-So far the repository is only tested in IOS mobile, Android and WebGl is being worked on.
+So far the repository is only tested in IOS mobile, Android and WebGL.

 Done:
 - Login and getting Public key from phantom